top of page

 What supplies do I need for a homebirth?

-Your midwife will bring most of the things needed for you to give birth at home!
+Your midwives will bring most of the things needed for you to give birth at home!
 There is a disposable birth kit you will be asked to order and have by your 36 week home visit.
 This kit is about $60-90 depending on what optional items you want to add to the kit.
 You will also be given a list of household items to gather to have on hand for the birth, such as towels, washcloths, and bedsheets.
-If you decide you want a waterbirth, some extra items will be requested by your midwife.
+If you decide you want a waterbirth, some extra items will be requested.

 Isn't birth messy?

 This one is for the dads!
 People are often surprised by how little mess is involved with homebirth.
 Your birth kit includes disposable, waterproof underpads which can be rolled up and thrown away after the birth.
-Your midwife also has a system for cleaning up your birth space and will always get a load of laundry started before she leaves your house.
-I want you to enjoy your baby, not think about a mess!
+Your midwives also have a system for cleaning up your birth space and will get a load of laundry started before leaving your house.
+We want you to enjoy your baby, not think about a mess!

 I am a first-time mom.
 Can I have a homebirth?